-- Rapid growth without a scalable process for managing leads
+- The company was experiencing rapid growth without a scalable process for managing leads

-- Spreadsheet system for tracking leads not capable of keeping pace with the amount of leads coming in
+- The current spreadsheet system for tracking leads was not capable of keeping pace with the amount of leads coming in

-- There was no time or resources for long technology project
+- There was no time or resources available for longer term technology projects

-- Sales management app built on Quick Base
+- Built a sales management application on Quick Base

-- Full reporting capability on teams and individuals
+- Built a full reporting capability for teams and individuals

 - Notifications and cross-app relationships automate workflows and streamline project progress

-“We would not be here today without Quick Base,” says Mike Chagala, Director of IT for Sullivan Solar Power.
+“We would not be here today without Quick Base,” said Mike Chagala, Director of IT for Sullivan Solar Power.

-Sullivan Solar Power promises customers dramatic reductions in their utility bills, frequently reducing those bills to $0 by capturing solar power from rooftop panels and returning unused power to the grid.
-To achieve these results, Sullivan Solar Power relies on a highly-trained workforce and a commitment to building top-quality solar installations.
+Sullivan Solar Power promises customers dramatic reductions in their utility bills, often down to $0, by capturing solar power from rooftop panels and returning unused power to the grid.
+To achieve these results, Sullivan Solar Power relies on a highly trained workforce and a commitment to building top-quality solar installations.

-That commitment to quality extends to its business operations, but fast growth (the company doubled in size almost every year) hindered its ability to deliver on all fronts.
-Sales leads were a particular challenge, as the company’s spreadsheet-based system lacked in both process and reporting capabilities.
+But fast growth has hindered their ability to deliver on all fronts.
+Managing sales leads were particularly challenging, as the company’s spreadsheet-based system lacked both process and reporting capabilities.
 Some prospective customers were called by two different sales reps, while others were not called at all.
-And the company had no insights into how leads could best be nurtured into customers.
+And the company had no insights into how leads could best be nurtured to customers.

-Recognizing the need for a centralized system to manage sales leads and other key company information — one that could be up and running quickly — Sullivan Solar Power chose to build a basic lead-tracking system to match its processes with Quick Base.
+Recognizing the urgent need for a centralized system to manage sales leads and other key company information Sullivan Solar Power turned to Quick Base to build a basic lead-tracking system to match its processes.

-Leads could now be entered into a simple Quick Base form, assigned to any sales rep, and tracked in detail.
-“We built a very basic app in Quick Base that really helped us grow,” says Chagala.
+Leads could now be entered into a simple Quick Base form, assigned to any sales rep, and then tracked in detail, allowing users to get more out of the data.

-“We do a lot of reporting here, and with just a little bit of training we have employees with no knowledge of databases able to run some pretty complicated reports on their own,” he says.
+“We do a lot of reporting here, and with just a little bit of training we have employees with no knowledge of databases able to run some pretty complicated reports on their own,” said Chagala.

 Sympo Delivers an Expanded Solution

-While Sullivan Solar Power was able to build a fully-functional lead tracking app on its own, eventually the volume of information in the app became too much to handle without some help.
+While Sullivan Solar Power was able to build a fully functional lead tracking application on its own, eventually the volume of information in the application became too much to handle without some help.
 The company turned to Sympo, a Quick Base Solution Provider with deep experience in building process-based systems.

-Sympo president Emi Gwin says her team immediately saw the value in what Sullivan Solar Power was trying to accomplish.
-While Sullivan Solar Power had done a good job corralling key business data into one place, there was a lot more to be gained by making that data work seamlessly across multiple processes.
+Emi Gwin, President at Sympo, said her team immediately saw the value in what Sullivan Solar Power was trying to accomplish, but that there was a lot more to be gained by making data work seamlessly across multiple processes.

 Powering the Business

-The success of Sullivan Solar Power’s sales management app inspired the company to look for other ways to capitalize on the flexibility of Quick Base.
+The success of Sullivan Solar Power’s sales management application inspired the company to look for other ways to leverage the power of Quick Base.
 From Human Resources to Purchasing, Accounting, and IT, nearly every department at Sullivan Solar Power now relies, at least in part, on Quick Base.

-In the future, Chagala hopes to get even more out of Quick Base by integrating it more deeply with the company’s website — for example displaying a running counter of how many kilowatts of electricity Sullivan Solar Power’s installations have generated.
+Chagala hopes to get even more out of Quick Base by integrating it more deeply with the company’s website, for example displaying a running counter of how many kilowatts of electricity Sullivan Solar Power’s installations have generated.
 It’s all part of a growing system that maximizes efficiency while minimizing waste — something Sullivan Solar Power does best.

-“Beginning to end, we’re all Quick Base,” says Chagala.
+“Beginning to end, we’re all Quick Base,” said Chagala.